shaulrosner/gambit/doc/pygambit.user.rst

 and so on.
 Therefore, to create a two-player symmetric game, as in this example, the payoff matrix for the second player is transposed before passing to :py:meth:`.Game.from_arrays`.

+A strategic game can be returned to array format via :py:meth:`.Game.to_arrays`.
+This function is used by a strategic game object, and returns a list of the numpy arrays corresponding to the payoff matrices of the players.

+For example, to get back the arrays used to construct the prisoner's dilemma game:

+.. ipython:: python

+   import numpy as np
+   m = np.array([[8, 2], [10, 5]])
+   g = gbt.Game.from_arrays(m, np.transpose(m))
+   arrays = g.to_arrays()
+   arrays

+The arrays returned by :py:meth:`.Game.to_arrays` are all indexed in the same way as the game, that is, the first matrix in the list is the payoff matrix of the first player, and so on.
+The numpy arrays default to type float, so if a different type is required, it must be specified in the 'dtype' parameter.
+The input value 'object' can be used to maintain the type used by the game object.

 .. _pygambit.user.numbers: